bewithdhanu/kafka-streams-microservices-example/README.md

-# Kafka Avro Serialization with Spring - Project README
+# Kafka Avro Serialization with Spring - Microservices Setup

-This repository contains a sample project that demonstrates how to use Kafka with Avro serialization using Spring.
-The project consists of a producer service and a consumer service.
+This repository contains a sample project that demonstrates how to use Kafka with Avro serialization using Spring Cloud Stream.
+The project consists of a producer microservice and a consumer microservice.
+The producer microservice fetches information from an external API and publishes messages to a Kafka topic in Avro format.
+The consumer microservice receives messages from the Kafka topic and logs them into the console.

 ## Prerequisites